openfheorg/openfhe-development/src/core/include/README.md

 ## [Lattice](lattice)

-- Contains files that support lattice-layer operations in OpenFHE.
+- Contains files that support lattice/polynomial-layer operations in OpenFHE.
 This layer is used to represent polynomial rings and support operations over those rings.

 - As can be seen above, this is the "middle" layer between higher-level lattice cryptography elements, and the lower level math operations.